-The life of the Russian Empress Ekaterina II (Catherine the Great), a German born princess who came to Russia as bride for the young Peter III, chosen by his mother Elisabeth, and who, once...
+The life of the Russian Empress Ekaterina II (Catherine the Great), a German born princess who came to Russia as bride for the young Peter III, chosen by his aunt Elisabeth, and who, once ...
 See full summary »

 In this romanticized biography, a small German principality's inexperienced princess, Catherine, becomes the bride of czarevitch Peter, the mad and abusive nephew and heir of the Russian czarina Elizabeth.
 From Elizabeth she learns the cynical ropes of wielding absolute imperial power at any cost, including sacrificing her lover, young guards officer Saltykov, who must give her an heir that Peter can't and is then sent abroad.
 After Elizabeth's death, she quickly moves to seize power with military and court support.
 She then works to enlarge and modernize the empire, again putting statesmanship ahead of her lover, a military genius who defeats the Ottomans and governs the conquered territories for her.
 Written by

 Catherine Zeta-Jones is connected to the Doctor Who franchise in a few ways.
-She co-started with Sean Pertwee in Blue Jeans.
+She co-starred with Sean Pertwee in Blue Jeans.
 Sean is the son of the Third Doctor, Jon Pertwee.
-In this film she co-stars with Paul McGann, who played the 8th Doctor in the TV Movie & The Night of the Doctor special.
+In this film, she co-stars with Paul McGann, who played the eighth Doctor in the television movie, and The Night of the Doctor special.
 See more »

 When Catherine trades in her virginity to get pregnant, the skin of her mate's back and legs is tanned, while his buttocks are perfectly white.
 There were neither sunbathing nor a pair of trunks in 18th century.
 See more »

 The 21st of August 1745... my wedding day.
 I was fifteen.
 The Grand Duke Peter was two years older, and we were both pawns in a political game.